 Child Support Guidelines have been prepared for the State of Arizona which apportion child support based on the gross incomes of both parents, the time each parent has physical custody of the children, and some other factors.
 Typically, the debts, house payments and car payments of each parent are NOT considered in awarding child support, although support paid for other children not of this marriage is considered.

 Arizona’s current Child Support Guidelines can be found through a link in the Resources Section.

 Affidavit of Financial Information Form

 Your attorney, or the Court, may ask you to complete a form called an Affidavit of Financial Information to help determine what the child support award might be.
 This document is also required by the Court before you appear at any hearings involving child support or spousal maintenance.
-It can be obtained through the Resources & Links Section or from the Maricopa County Superior Court Self-Service Center.
+That form is available here afi (1), or through the Resources section of this Website, or from the Maricopa County Superior Court Self-Service Center.

 Divorce proceedings are very emotional and often one (or both) parties will be seeking revenge.
 Sometimes one parent will use the children to try and hurt the other parent.
 Try to prepare your children for the divorce without poisoning their minds about the other parent.
 Most often, the parent who “talks down” the other parent is the one the children will resent most.
 Try to cooperate with your spouse where the children are concerned, if at all possible.

 I can’t emphasize how important it is to try to keep the children insulated from the nastiness of a divorce and from the divorce process in general.
 Obtain professional advice about how to handle the situation with your children, if necessary.
 I can help you find suitable counselors for your children, if you think they need help coping with the process, and there are numerous books and articles published to help you help your children with this very difficult time.